 - You might want to bring water and/or a light snack as there are no food services at the park.
 If you’re staying in a condo, you may have access to a thermos for bringing a warm beverage.

-What to do after sunrise
+What is there to do after sunrise?

 - The summit area of the park offers over 30 miles of hiking trails for taking in the views, seeing native shrubs and plants, and possibly seeing some wildlife.
 We saw the endangered Nene when we were there.